JAWS For Windows Scripts for Magix Audio Studio 12

 And, should you have questions, about Sound forge in general, or concerning problems with the scripts, and your name is on the list of subscribers, your inquiry will be answered to the best of our ability.

-But, this installer will work on both systems.
+This installer will work on both systems.

 Download the Version 2 Installer here